aaiken1/fin-data-analysis-text/_sources/intro.md

 - [Scikit Lean - basic machine learning in Python](http://datacamp-community-prod.s3.amazonaws.com/eb807da5-dce5-4b97-a54d-74e89f14266b)
 - [SciPy - linear algebra in Python because everything is linear algebra](http://datacamp-community-prod.s3.amazonaws.com/dfdb6d58-e044-4b38-bab3-5de0b825909b)

+I have also found the [The Self-Taught Programmer](https://www.theselftaughtprogrammer.io) a useful book, especially for someone like me, who does write code for research, but has only had a few formal computer science courses.

 ## Getting help

 ```{note}